platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 In some non-browser applications (such as mobile applications, IoT devices, or other restricted-client-list use cases), it is beneficial to restrict access to selected devices using TLS.
 This process is known as client-authenticated TLS, and functions effectively as a more secure alternative to HTTP Basic Auth.

-By default, any valid SSL cert issued by one of the common certificate issuing authorities will be accepted.
-Alternatively, you can restrict access to SSL certs issued by just those certificate authorities you specify, including a custom authority.
+By default, any valid TLS cert issued by one of the common certificate issuing authorities will be accepted.
+Alternatively, you can restrict access to TLS certs issued by just those certificate authorities you specify, including a custom authority.
 (The latter is generally only applicable if you are building a mass-market IoT device or similar.)
 To do so, set `client_authentication` required and then provide a list of the certificates of the certificate authorities you wish to allow.

 ```yaml
 tls: